 Whilst the models and features might well be a bit different, as a general rule the prices are comparable.
-Emmi-dent is approximately £30-40 cheaper than Megasonex, so not a great deal of difference.
+Emmi-dent is potentially a few dollars cheaper than Megasonex.
+But we are talking maybe $10-30 difference rather than the $50-100 difference here, so not a great deal of difference.

 This premium might well be justified when you compare how each looks, feels and performs in daily use.
 In my opinion, the Megasonex looks better.

 How do ultrasonic brushes compare in price to regular electric toothbrushes?